Support Foresters, Farmers, and Ranchers Using Responsible, Climate-Friendly Land Practices

 Background

 Not all agriculture is good for the planet, but regenerative agriculture and forestry practices are climate-friendly, not only sequestering carbon, but building healthy soil that retains water and increases habitat for wildlife and pollinating insects.
+Additionally, lands that are managed in a way that centers soil health are more resilient to climate extremes such as flooding and drought.
 These methods have been used by Black and Indigenous communities for generations, and they are increasingly being employed more broadly by farmers across the country.[1]
+States across the country are exploring ways to improve soil health through policy.

 Read more